 Wednesday, March 7 2018 Melissa Renzi

 If you’ve ever wondered about the cause of your morning anxiety, you’re definitely not alone.
 I had only guessed at the reasons I feel anxious when I get up in the wee hours of the morning.
-But recently someone asked me for insight into why she feels anxious in the morning going to her workouts.
+But recently, someone asked me for insight into why she feels anxious in the morning going to her workouts.
 I did a little digging and I want to share some factors that may cause morning anxiety.

-Biological Factors That Can Cause Morning Anxiety
+Biological Factors that Can Cause Morning Anxiety

-There are biological happenings that occur in all of our bodies as we sleep and awaken.
+There are biological happenings that occur in all of our bodies as we sleep and wake.
 But the level of anxiety one might feel can largely depend on how these factors are magnified by environmental stressors.
 Here’s what happens:

 - Low blood sugar: When you sleep, your blood sugar level drops due to not eating.
 Low blood sugar leads to a stress response as well as the body wonders from where its fuel to operate will come.

 - Dehydration: This could be considered an environmental factor.
 But let’s face it, even if you take a sip of water in the night, our sleep cycle itself limits our ability to adequately hydrate.
 Dehydration can increase your heartbeat and lead to lightheadedness.